A Practical Guide to PID Controller Implementation: The combined form PID controller

 \subsection{Saturate}

-Upon saving the nominal, unsaturated, control signal as \lstinline{xu} on \line{xu}, the control signal is saturated on \lines{umin}{umax}, as described in \cref{sec:code-ratelim}.
+Upon saving the nominal, unsaturated, control signal as \lstinline{xu} on \line{xu}, the control signal is saturated on \line{uminmax}, as described in \cref{sec:code-ratelim}.
 It is this saturated control signal that is eventually returned by the \lstinline{control} function.